FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Backpacks (knapsacks, rucksacks) can be used for traveling, sports, carrying school books, camping, military or just about anything.
 Usually they have smaller zipper compartments attached or sewn inside.
 Backpacks can be flexible (able to bend) or have a metal frame inside for extra support.
 Long ago, hunters would wrap their "catches" in the animal skin and easily carry it on their backs.

 Did you know that special backpacks (called Primary Life Support Systems or PLSS) are used by astronauts?
-Of course, they look different from the "everyday" versions we use.
+Of course, they look differently from the "everyday" versions we use.
 They're especially used to provide oxygen and remove carbon dioxide.
-The PLSS also supplies power the astronaut's spacesuit, regulates temperature enables two-way conversations.
+The PLSS also supplies power to the astronaut's spacesuit, regulates temperature enables two-way conversations.

 11. Pretzel